 Taking probiotics and antibiotics together can be complicated.
 Some probiotics may counteract the effects of antibiotics, or cause adverse reactions.
 It really depends on the type of medication.
 Consult your pharmacist for more information and ask if it is safe to take your antibiotics with probiotics—many times the prescription bottles will have a warning label on them as well.
 Make sure to tell your doctor you’re on probiotics before they prescribe any antibiotics.

 It is, however, encouraged to consume probiotics following a course of antibiotics to help restore and recover the balance of “good” bacteria wiped out by antibiotics.
 Healthcentral contributor and nutritionist Amy Hendel recommends looking for “live-action” on the label and consuming probiotics for duration of 10 days to two weeks after completing an antibiotic course.
 Probiotics should be stored in a cool, dry place away from sunlight.

 Who should take probiotics?

 Anyone can take them.
 Research indicates that probiotics do not appear to be harmful for either healthy or unhealthy people.
 However, it’s important to note that studies have not yet proven that taking probiotics daily improves life-long health regardless of diet and exercise habits.
 So maintaining a healthy regimen is still crucial, even if you take probiotics.

 There are many different brands and types of probiotic supplements.
 If you’re thinking of taking pills, the two main probiotic groups to look for within the ingredients are Lactobacillus and/or Bifidobacterium.
 Talk to your doctor before taking probiotics.
-Or you could always skip the pills and expensive cost by including yogurt in your daily diet.
+Or you could always skip the pills and expensive cost by including yogurt or another probiotic-rich food in your daily diet.